State telecoms firm expands network

-Cape Town - Broadband Infraco spent R243m on its national fibre-optic network in 2009/10, Transport Minister Sibusiso Ndebele
+Cape Town - Broadband Infraco spent R243m on its national fibre-optic network in 2009/10, Transport Minister Sibusiso Ndebele said on Tuesday.

 The fibre-optic cable network of the state-owned telecommunications infrastructure provider now covers about 12 250km countrywide, he told a media briefing at parliament in his capacity as chairperson of the infrastructure development cluster of ministries.

 This also enables South Africa to extend connectivity to the Southern African Development Community (Sadc) region.